• Home

 3. How do plant and insect communities at Kokosing Nature Preserve compare to those in traditional cemeteries and restored prairies?

-We will compare the plant and insect communities at the Kokosing Nature preserve to a traditional cemetery site and nearby prairies.
+We are comparing the plant and insect communities at the Kokosing Nature preserve to a traditional cemetery site and nearby prairies.
 This comparison will help us assess the restoration progress at the site.
-What you might see: Since we are using the same methods from the Kokosing Nature Preserve at the Brown Family Environmental Center's prairies and local traditional cemetery sites.
-You could spot the same yellow sticky cards at these sites or researchers cataloguing plants. |

 This research is supported by Kenyon's Sustainability Scholars Program.